-Have a look at another picture which will allow us to see that frequency is connected to wavelength.
+Have a look at another picture which will allow us to see the connection between frequency and wavelength.
 Wavelength is the distance between two adjacent crests (or troughs).
 In other words - it is the length of one wave cycle.
 The longer the wavelength, the lower the frequency:

 Another fact we need - how fast the waves travel at (wave velocity) determines how many of them will pass a given point per second.
 This means the higher the wave velocity, the higher the frequency.

-These two relationships between frequency and wavelength (λ), and between frequency and velocity (v), bring us to the following frequency equation:
+These two relationships between frequency and wavelength () and between frequency and velocity () bring us to the following frequency equation:

 How to use the frequency calculator?